 • Performed dynamic movements to see how the weights felt

-For nearly a decade, our testers have used and reviewed dozens of the best adjustable dumbbells and adjustable dumbbell sets on the market.
-I (Coop, the founder of Garage Gym Reviews) personally have been using adjustable dumbbells for nearly a decade, so I know exactly what to recommend—and which products to steer clear of.
+Since 2014, our expert product testers have used dozens of the best adjustable dumbbells on the market for hundreds—no, thousands—of reps and sets.
+I (Coop, the founder of Garage Gym Reviews) personally have been using adjustable dumbbells for over a decade now, so I know exactly what to recommend—and which products to steer clear of.

 RELATED: Black Friday Dumbbell Deals